karlospn/aws-otel-tracing-demo/README.md

-# aws-otel-tracing-demo
+# Introduction

-Work in progress

-Example about how to use AWS OTEL when we have a series of distributed .NET apps communicating between them
+This repository contains an example about how to use AWS OTEL for tracing when we have a series of .NET apps.

+# Content

+//TODO: Work in progress